blakeyy/Ulectrified/README.md

 <img width="597" alt="app_structure" src="https://user-images.githubusercontent.com/53949039/177563295-df998f85-fe06-445d-9ccc-9057e1b7ce57.png">

 - ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png): Future feature (not implemented yet)
+- The screens connected by the dashed lines appear only when the user logs in for the first time

 ### Implement protoype in Adalo

 ### 1. Set up database collections

 First you need to set up the database collections.
-This includes adding properties to each collection and also initialize some collections (e.g. payment methods or roles).
+This includes adding properties to each collection and also initializing some collections (e.g. payment methods or roles).
 The following database collections are used for this app:

   - Users: